Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/docs/protocol.md

 ```

 The timestamp bytes encode YY MM DD HH MM SS in BCD.
 This is confirmed from
-the GPS time conversion function ConvLocToSerKan in the qcet and Aqalpha
+the GPS time conversion function ConvLocToSerKan in the qcet, qpty, qptym,
-binaries, and from MakeSrezWithFictiveTime which copies 6 bytes directly
+qmir, qpuso, and Aqalpha binaries, and from MakeSrezWithFictiveTime which
-from a TIME_SERVER_KANAL struct into frame offsets 1 through 6.
+copies 6 bytes directly from a TIME_SERVER_KANAL struct into frame offsets
+1 through 6.

 Frame type discriminator values recovered from MakeSrezBuf():